mathjax/MathJax-docs/basic/mathematics.rst

 just ``<math>`` represents in-line mathematics.

-MathML notation will work with MathJax in HTML files, not just XHTML files, even in older browsers and that the web page need not be served with any special MIME-type.
+MathML notation will work with MathJax in HTML files, not just XHTML files, even in older browsers, and the web page need not be served with any special MIME-type.
 Note, however, that in HTML (as opposed to XHTML), you should **not** include a namespace prefix for your ``<math>`` tags; for example, you should not use ``<m:math>`` except in an XHTML file